 Farmland Protection Act of 1981, as amended (7 U.S.C.
-4201 et seq.)
-7 CFR Part 658-The Farmland Protection Act requires the avoidance of any adverse effects on prime and unique farmlands.
+4201 et seq.; 7 CFR Part 658)-The Farmland Protection Act requires the avoidance of any adverse effects on prime and unique farmlands.
 Its purpose is to minimize the extent to which Federal programs contribute to the unnecessary and irreversible conversion of farmland to nonagricultural uses and to ensure that Federal programs are administered in a manner that, to the extent practical, will be compatible with state and local government and private programs and policies to protect farmland.

 Federal Facility Compliance Act of 1992 (42 U.S.C.
 6961 et seq.)-The Federal Facility Compliance Act enacted on October 6, 1992, amended the Resource Conservation and Recovery Act (RCRA) to eliminate sovereign immunity for Federal facilities managing mixed waste.
-For mixed waste, the Federal Facility Compliance Act requires a DOE facility to prepare a Site Treatment Plan that establishes treatment schedules, with annual plan updates to account for development of treatment technologies, capacities, and changes in mixed waste inventories.
-DOE and NYSDEC entered into a Consent Order in August 1996 that requires completion of the milestones identified in the WVDP Site Treatment Plan.
-Mixed wastes generated or managed during decommissioning must be handled in accordance with the Site Treatment Plan.
+For mixed waste, the Federal Facility Compliance Act requires a DOE facility to prepare a site treatment plan that establishes treatment schedules, with annual plan updates to account for development of treatment technologies, capacities, and changes in mixed waste inventories.
+DOE and NYSDEC entered into a Consent Order in August 1996 that requires completion of the milestones identified in the WVDP site treatment plan.
+Mixed wastes generated or managed during decommissioning must be handled in accordance with the site treatment plan.
 For example, mixed waste handling and management at the proposed Container Management Facility would have to conform to Federal Facility Compliance Act requirements, including documentation and accountability of the amounts and characteristics of wastes before and after processing in the facility.

 Federal Insecticide, Fungicide, and Rodenticide Act of 1947, as amended (7 U.S.C.
-136 et seq.)-The Federal Insecticide, Fungicide, and Rodenticide Act regulates the use, registration, and disposal of several classes of pesticides to ensure that pesticides are applied in a manner that protects the applicators, workers, and the environment.
-Implementing regulations include recommended procedures for the disposal and storage of pesticides (40 CFR Part 165, 71 FR 47330, August 16, 2006, Final Rule) and worker protection standards (40 CFR Part 170).
+136 et seq.)-The Federal Insecticide, Fungicide, and Rodenticide Act regulates the use, registration, and disposal of several classes of pesticides to ensure that pesticides are applied in a manner that protects the applicators, workers, and environment.
+Implementing regulations include recommended procedures for the disposal and storage of pesticides (40 CFR Part 165; 71 FR 47330, August 16, 2006, Final Rule) and worker protection standards (40 CFR Part 170).

 Fish and Wildlife Coordination Act of 1934, as amended (16 U.S.C.
-661-666e)-The Fish and Wildlife Coordination Act requires Federal agencies to consult with the U.S. Fish and Wildlife Service and the head of the State agency that administers wildlife resources in the affected State for an activity involving the impoundment, diversion, deepening, control, or modification of a stream or body of water.
-The agency would then produce a Fish and Wildlife Coordination Act Report.
+661-666e)-The Fish and Wildlife Coordination Act requires Federal agencies to consult with the U.S. Fish and Wildlife Service and the head of the state agency that administers wildlife resources in the affected state before performing any activity involving the impoundment, diversion, deepening, control, or modification of a stream or body of water.
+The agency would then produce a Fish and Wildlife Coordination Act report.

 Hazardous Materials Transportation Act of 1975, as amended (49 U.S.C.
 1801 et seq.)-The Hazardous Materials Transportation Act, as amended, is the major Federal transportation-related statute affecting DOE.
-Under the Hazardous Materials Transportation Act, the U.S. Department of Transportation has requirements for marking, labeling, placarding, providing emergency response information, and training of hazardous material transport personnel.
+Under the Hazardous Materials Transportation Act, the U.S. Department of Transportation promulgates requirements for marking, labeling, and placarding vehicles transporting hazardous materials; providing emergency response information; and training hazardous material transport personnel.

 Low-Level Radioactive Waste Policy Act of 1980, as amended (42 U.S.C.
-2021 et seq.)-This Act amended the Atomic Energy Act to specify that the Federal Government is responsible for disposal of low-level radioactive waste generated by certain activities, and that each state is responsible for disposal of other low-level radioactive waste generated within its borders.
+2021 et seq.)-This act amended the Atomic Energy Act to specify that the Federal Government is responsible for disposal of low-level radioactive waste, including Greater-Than-Class C waste, generated by certain activities, and that each state is responsible for disposal of other low-level radioactive waste generated within its borders.
 It provides for and encourages interstate compacts to carry out state responsibilities.
-As a result of the Act, low-level radioactive waste owned or generated by DOE remains the responsibility of the Federal Government.
+As a result of the act, low-level radioactive waste owned or generated by DOE remains the responsibility of the Federal Government.